Vehicle Emissions Testing in North Carolina

 VEHICLES THAT REQUIRE AN EMISSIONS TEST

-VALIDITYEmission tests are valid for 10 days after receiving the license plate of the vehicle.
+A record of your vehicle's inspection is entered electronically into the DMV vehicle registration database upon completion.
+Your next inspection will be due the same month your vehicle registration renewal is due and must be obtained no more than 90 days before your plate expires.
 A valid test is required to reinstate a suspended registration and to complete an original vehicle registration or registration renewal.
 Used car dealers are required to issue a valid emissions test for any vehicle they sell.
 Getting an emissions test is the buyer's responsibility when the vehicle is purchased from a private owner.

 - If you are out of state, or if your vehicle is otherwise unavailable for inspection, you can register your vehicle or renew your registration within 10 days of returning to North Carolina.